MadKudu/developers/source/index.html.md

 name | **string (optional)**

 ## Topical Scorer Model
-The Topical Scorer API lets you  extract insightful information from web properties of your leads.
+The Models API for Topical Scorer model lets you  extract insightful information from web properties of your leads.
 It returns the main topic most relevant to your leads with its prediction scores against your core use cases, industries and qualified needs.

 ### Configuration View
 Sometimes you'll want to look up the configuration value of a specific Topical Scorer model directly through the API because you are making edits on the fly.
 The Models API returns the details of the model configuration such as topics, keywords and weights.